 - have a fever or are displaying flu-like symptoms (sore throat, cough, runny or blocked/congested nose, shortness of breath or recent unexplained loss of smell or altered sense of taste).

-Any Clients who are unwell on arrival will be asked to wait in their car, we will confirm they do not meet any COVID-19 risk factors before allowing entry to the Clinic, this is to ensure the safety of our team, other Clients but also themselves – as they may require more specific attention.
+A Medical Practitioner will confirm they do not meet any COVID-19 risk factors before approving entry to the Clinic, this is to ensure the safety of our team, other Clients but also themselves, as they may require more specific attention.

 All Clients will be required to wash their hands with an alcohol based handrub on every arrival to our Clinics and before entering the queue to reception.
 Furthermore Clients will need to complete a Health Screening Form (after using the alcohol based handrub) daily before entering the reception queue.
 Clients are directed not to lean on or over reception counters to help practice safe social distancing, our Clinics have signage in this regard.
 We also ask Clients to respect others in the queue, leaving appropriate space between them and the person in front of them.